CommunityToolkit/Labs-IntelligentAPIs/README.md

 ## Steps to import the nuget package into your project:

 1. Add a new nuget source with the feed URL as `https://pkgs.dev.azure.com/dotnet/CommunityToolkit/_packaging/CommunityToolkit-Labs/nuget/v3/index.json`.
 If you have not done this before, follow the steps listed [here](https://docs.microsoft.com/en-us/azure/devops/artifacts/nuget/consume?view=azure-devops&tabs=windows#2-set-up-visual-studio) to add a new nuget package source.
-Name the source as "Intelligent APIs" and set the URL as `https://pkgs.dev.azure.com/dotnet/CommunityToolkit/_packaging/CommunityToolkit-Labs/nuget/v3/index.json`.
+Name the source as "WCT Labs" and set the URL as `https://pkgs.dev.azure.com/dotnet/CommunityToolkit/_packaging/CommunityToolkit-Labs/nuget/v3/index.json`.
 2. Open a blank UWP app or an existing app and add one or both packages from the newly created source.
 Follow step 3 [here](https://docs.microsoft.com/en-us/azure/devops/artifacts/nuget/consume?view=azure-devops&tabs=windows#3-consume-packages) to do so.
 3. There should be two nuget packages listed, `CommunityToolkit.Labs.Intelligent.ImageClassification` and `CommunityToolkit.Labs.Intelligent.ObjectDetection`.